 Bronchiectasis Living With

-If you have bronchiectasis, work closely with your doctor to learn how to improve your quality of life.
+If you have bronchiectasis, work closely with your healthcare provider and lung and infectious disease specialists to learn how to improve your quality of life.
 This involves learning as much as you can about bronchiectasis and any underlying conditions that you have.
+You may work with a respiratory therapist to learn how to clear your airways.

 Take steps to avoid lung infections.
-Ask your doctor about getting flu and pneumonia vaccines.
-Wash your hands often to lower your risk of getting viruses and bacterial infections.
+Ask your provider about getting flu, pneumonia vaccines., Wash your hands often to lower your risk of getting viruses and bacterial infections.

 Following a healthy lifestyle is important for overall health and well-being.